Education

 Washington, DC - Congressman Frank Pallone, Jr. (NJ-06) released the following statement on the Trump administration preparing to direct the Justice Department’s civil rights division to investigate universities over affirmative action admissions policies.

 New Brunswick, NJ - Today, Congressman Frank Pallone, Jr. (NJ-06) announced that the National Endowment of the Arts (NEA) has awarded Rutgers University $25,000 to support an artist residency for photographers at the Brodsky Center for Innovative Editions.
+The grant is part of an $82 million effort by the NEA to fund arts activities throughout the country.

 To Kick Off Women’s History Month, Pallone Reads Grace for President at Barack Obama Elementary